timkahlke/toast2018/README.md

 Detailed instructions can also be found in the presentation "Introduction to Nanopore Sequencing" in the day2 folder and in the "Introduction to command-line" section below.

+The tutorials can be found in the Handsout folder of day2.

 #### Trouble shooting